 Kaipa are largely notable these days for being Roine Stolt of The Flower Kings' first band, when he was in his teens.
-They were actually really good in their own right, with Kaipa (****) being an excellent, if low-budget start to their career.
+They were actually really good in their own right, 1974's Kaipa (****) being an excellent, if low-budget start to their career.
 On Inget Nytt Under Solen the band refined their influences and bought or hired in some new gear, including a Mellotron M400.
-They go straight for the jugular with their only side-long piece, the multi-part Skenet Bedrar ('It's Not What it Seems'), which works well, doing all the usual prog things, which I suppose makes them the most successful purveyors of 'mainstream' symphonic prog from Sweden at the time (they were actually on Swedish Decca).
-Plenty of other good material, too, including Korståg ('Crusade') and the title track ('Nothing New Under the Sun').
-Hans Lundin doesn't actually use the 'Tron that much, but there's some gorgeous choir work on both Hoppfullheten and particularly Korståg, plus some rarely-heard M400 brass on Bitterheten and the title track.
+They go straight for the jugular with their only side-long piece, the multi-part Skenet Bedrar (It's Not What it Seems), which works well, doing all the usual prog things, which I suppose makes them the most successful purveyors of 'mainstream' symphonic prog from Sweden at the time (they were actually on Swedish Decca).
+Plenty of other good material, too, including Korståg (Crusade) and the title track (Nothing New Under the Sun).
+Hans Lundin doesn't actually use the Mellotron that much, but there's some gorgeous choir work on both Hoppfullheten and particularly Korståg, plus some rarely-heard M400 brass on Bitterheten and the title track.
 Highly recommended.
-Incidentally, the CD adds a live version of Skenet Bedrar, an outtake from their debut, and four English-language mixes of Inget Nytt tracks, which repeat the Mellotron parts from the originals, of course.
+Incidentally, the CD adds a live version of Skenet Bedrar, an outtake from their debut and four English-language mixes of Inget Nytt tracks, which repeat the Mellotron parts from the originals, of course.

 Solo turned out to be Kaipa's last progressive album.
-Having recruited a singer, the band wrote a bunch of shorter, though still progressive material, with largely their own sound, although a Focus influence is apparent in places, as with their countrymen Dice.
-It seems the band never owned a Mellotron, and the one they hired in for Solo (on Stolt's insistence) was in the last stages of terminal breakdown; the CD sleevenotes claim they only used it on Taijgan, which begs the question, "So what exactly is that on opener Den Skrattande Grevinnan?"
+Having recruited a singer, the band wrote a bunch of shorter, though still progressive material, still obviously them, although a Focus influence is apparent in places, as with their countrymen Dice.
+It seems the band never owned a Mellotron and the one they hired in for Solo (on Stolt's insistence) was in the last stages of terminal breakdown; the CD sleevenotes claim they only used it on Taijgan, which begs the question, "So what exactly is that on opener Den Skrattande Grevinnan?"
 Both tracks feature rich choir chords, making you wish they'd used it a little more extensively, but it obviously wasn't up to the rigours of, well, anything really.

 After a twenty-year layoff, Kaipa reformed around 2001, or at least, Lundin (fresh from his work with Hagen) and Stolt got back together to breathe fresh life into the name.
-As with Hagen, despite Lundin's 'Mellotron' credit, I'm pretty certain we're in Sample City here.
-The Flower Kings' occasional credit for the instrument is definitely bogus (I asked them) and Stolt's 'Mellotron' work on the Transatlantic albums is fake, too, so I reckon I'm onto a winner.
+As with Hagen, despite Lundin's 'Mellotron' credit, we're clearly in Sample City here.
+The Flower Kings' credits for the instrument are definitely bogus (I asked them) and Stolt's 'Mellotron' work on the Transatlantic albums is fake, too, so I reckon I'm onto a winner.

-Another two years on, and Mindrevolutions sounds more like a Flower Kings album than ever, to be honest, with a horrible 'funky' bit in the extremely lengthy title track that made me shudder.
+Two years on and Mindrevolutions sounds more like a Flower Kings album than ever, to be honest, with a horrible 'funky' bit in the extremely lengthy title track that made me shudder.
 Once again, this could've been at least twenty minutes shorter and correspondingly more effective; what IS this obsession with length?
 (Fnar fnar).
 Anyway, more of the usual, although it's actually Stolt's last album with the band, leaving the reins firmly in Lundin's hands.
 'Mellotron' on most tracks, although it takes a while to kick in, with some barely audible flutes at the end of Electric Leaves.
-From Mindrevolutions itself on, though, it's 'Tron-a-go-go, with flutes, strings and choirs all over, although looking at the credits on the band site for their 2007 opus, Lundin is credited with 'electric, acoustic and virtual instruments', so I really wouldn't put too much money on the 'Tron being real.
+From Mindrevolutions itself on, though, it's Mellotron-a-go-go, with flutes, strings and choirs all over, although looking at the credits on the band site for their 2007 opus, Lundin is credited with 'electric, acoustic and virtual instruments', so I really wouldn't put too much money on the Mellotron being real.

 2012's Vittjar is something of an improvement and would easily have gained another half star were it twenty minutes shorter and Aleena Gibson were excised from the mix.
 Highlights include the exceptionally dynamic Lightblue And Green and bits of most other tracks, while an increased folkyness doesn't go amiss, although the more recent fusion influence rears its head in several places.
 Unfortunately, most of The Crowned Hillsides is pretty dull and middle of the road, a malaise that affects much of the album, not least the twenty-two-minute Our Silent Ballroom Band.
 Lundin keeps the fakeotron use to a minimum, with subtle strings on opener First Distraction and polyphonic flutes on Lightblue And Green, amongst several other minor uses.